qgindi/LibreAutomate/Other/DocFX/_doc/index.md

 Or download from [GitHub](https://github.com/qgindi/LibreAutomate) Releases.

 The setup program is ~40 MB.
-It may also download (~60 MB) and install .NET 9.
+It may also install .NET 9 (~60 MB download).

-The setup may be blocked by security software because it is new, not commonly downloaded, and not digitally signed.
+The setup may be blocked by security software because it is new, not commonly downloaded, and not signed.

 ### Links
 - [Forum](https://www.libreautomate.com/forum/)